CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 **General guidelines**

     - Folder names must be unique.
-In the case of a conflict with an existing dataset, you can modify the subjectslightly.
+In the case of a conflict with an existing dataset, you can modify the subject slightly.

     - No invalid characters: Be sure there are **no spaces or special characters in the folder name**; for more information, see [Using Special Characters in the DE](https://wiki.cyverse.org/wiki/display/DEmanual/Using+Special+Characters+in+the+DE.)